 The Committee has a statutory duty to recommend needed changes in the Administrative Procedure Act to the Legislature.
 These recommendations may be based upon its review of judicial decisions as well as its daily interaction with executive agencies and with citizens as they participate in the administrative procedures of the state.
-Based upon recommendations contained in а committee report on the feasibility of Florida Internet noticing of the Administrative Weekly, legislation was passed in the 2005 session to require publication of the FAW on a central web site with full search capabilities.
-This legislation was vetoed by the Governor, legislation and similar has been introduced for the 2006 session.
+As the result of a two-year Committee study on the use of unadopted rules by agencies, legislation is recommended for the 2007 session to strengthen the unadopted rule challenge provisions of the Act.
+Legislation is also recommended to require electronic publication of the Florida Administrative Code and prescribe the requirements for material incorporated by reference in electronic form in agency rules.

-Cubsection 11.60(4), F.S., directs the Committee to undertake and maintain a systematic and continuous review of the Florida Statutes that authorize agencies to adopt rules, and to make recommendations to the appropriate standing committees of the Senate and the House of Representatives as to the advisability of considering changes to the delegated legislative authority to adopt rules in specific circumstances.
-During the past year, the Committee has brought several areas of concern to the attention of standing committees.
+Cubsection 11.60(4), F.S., directs the Committee to maintain a continuous review of the Florida Statutes that authorize agencies to adopt rules, and to recommendations make appropriate standing committees of the Senate and the House of Representatives as to the advisability of considering changes to the delegated legislative authority to adopt rules in specific circumstances.
+This report contains a summary of the areas of concern brought to the attention of standing committees in 2006.

 he Committee has long had standing to seek judicial review of the validity of any rule to which it has objected and which has not been modified or repealed to meet the objection.
 To date, the Committee has never found it necessary to exercise this power.
-Before judicial review, the Committee must first notify the head of the agency involved and the Governor and provide an opportunity for consultation with the Committee.
+Before judicial review, the Committee must first notify the head of the agency involved, notify the Governor, and provide an opportunity for consultation with the Committee.
 If the issue cannot be resolved in this manner, the Committee can bring an action in the appropriate court asking that the rule be declared invalid.